michelleg06/m-gonzalezamador.com/research.md

 effective policy tools to decrease information asymmetries and optimise student-decision making, through their aspirations.

 I am also interested in ethics, equity and redistribution.
-With Chinasa T. Okolo and Juba Ziani, we design an ethics and empathy driven approach to evaluate the use of Artificial Intelligence on patients in healthcare settings.
+With Chinasa T. Okolo, we design an ethics and empathy driven approach to evaluate the use of Artificial Intelligence on patients in healthcare settings.
 The paper [ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare](https://arxiv.org/abs/2111.04456) is available at Arxiv.
 With Stefania Merone, Edwin Lock, and Simon Finster, we are currently working on understanding